mohamed17803/HamoFirstSelenium/README.md

 🔹 Includes BDD with Cucumber

+🔹 Runs the **full regression suite in parallel across Chrome, Edge, and Firefox** — headless, on every browser at once

-🔹 CI/CD enabled via Jenkins
+🔹 CI/CD enabled via Jenkins, triggered every 12 hours

 🔹 Rich reporting with Allure